SadAugust/AutoTrimps2/README.md

 # AutoTrimps

 ## Current Version - Ongoing Development!
 - Zek Fork.
-All changes made by Zek using GenBTC as base.
+All changes made by SadAugust using GenBTC as base.
 Currently up-to-date as of 06/2020.

 ## Script Installation